-- a ERASE key When this key has been depressed, the whole word designated is erased - b INSRT key This key inserts the data which has just been entered next to the word the cursor points to - c ALTER key This key replaces the word which the cursor points to with the data which has just been entered - has just been entered at the end of the program displayed
+- a.
+ERASE key.
+When this key has been depressed, the whole word designated is crased.

+- b.
+INSRT key This key inserts the data which has just been entered next to the word the cursor points to.

+- c.
+ALTER key This key replaces the word which the cursor points to with the data which has just been entered.

+- d.
+WR key: This key appends the data which

+has just been entered at the end of the

+program displayed.

+In MDI mode, only one screen currently